tarantool/doc/sphinx/book/box/index.rst

 The Lua syntax for data-manipulation functions can vary.
 Here are examples of the variations with ``select`` requests; the same rules exist for the other data-manipulation functions.
-Every one of the examples does the same thing: select a tuple set from a space named tester where the primary-key field value equals 1.
+Every one of the examples does the same thing: select a tuple set from a space named 'tester' where the primary-key field value equals 1.
 For the examples there is an assumption that the numeric id of 'tester' is 512, which happens to be the case in our sandbox example only.